This site requires a more recent version of Adobe Flash Player to function properly.

 Large interest-earning asset base

 E-Trade's interest earning assets peaked at $56 billion in 2007, before the credit crisis began.
-In 2012, E-Trade had interest earning assets of about $44.3 billion and earned a spread of 2.39% on these assets, or about $1.08 billion in net interest income.
-We expect that assets and yields will remain somewhat depressed in the near term, due to macroeconomic uncertainty and the persistent low interest rate environment in the U.S. However, we forecast a long term improvement in yields and assets, as market conditions eventually recover.
+In 2015, E-Trade had interest earning assets of about $40.8 billion and earned a net yield of 2.73% on these assets, amounting to about $1.1 billion in net interest income.
+We expect that assets and yields will gradually rise going forward, due to a recovery in macroeconomic conditions and an improving interest rate environment in the U.S.

 More accounts and activity drive commissions

-We estimate that E-Trade had about 2.9 million brokerage accounts in 2012 and the average account generated 12 trades annually from which E-Trade earned an average trading commission revenue of about $11.
+E-Trade had about 3.2 million brokerage accounts in 2015 and the average account generated about 12.1 trades annually, from which E-Trade earned an average trading commission revenue of about $10.87.
+We expect modest growth in these metrics going forward, which should lead to solid revenue growth.

 Intense competition to pressure pricing

 The online financial services market continues to evolve rapidly and we expect it to remain highly competitive.
-E-Trade's trading and investing segment competes with full commission brokerage firms, discount brokerage firms, online brokerage firms and market-making firms.
-Many online brokerages have cut their fees in order to attract new clients.
-Accordingly we expect E-Trade to have to lower their fees going forward, in order to remain competitive, which will put pressure on average revenue per trade.
+E-Trade's trading and investing segment competes with full commission brokerage firms, online brokerages - including low-fee and no-fee trading apps - and market-making firms.
+Many competitors have cut their fees in order to attract new clients.
+Accordingly we do not expect that E-Trade will be able to raise pricing going forward, which will put pressure on average revenue per trade.

 How Does Trefis Modelling Work?